Prince Eugene of Savoy: Later years and death

 Eugene returned to Vienna from the War of the Polish Succession in October 1735, weak and feeble; when Maria Theresa and Francis Stephen married in February 1736 Eugene was too ill to attend.
-After playing cards at Countess Batthyány's on the evening of 20 April until nine in the evening, he returned home at the Stadtpalais, his attendant offered him to take his prescribed medicine which Eugene declined.
+After playing cards at Countess Batthyány's on the evening of 20 April until nine in the evening, he returned home to the Stadtpalais, his attendant offered him to take his prescribed medicine which Eugene declined.

 When his servants arrived to wake him the next morning on 21 April 1736, they found Prince Eugene dead after passing away quietly during the night.
 It has been said that on the same morning he was discovered dead, the great lion in his menagerie was also found dead.

-Eugene's heart was buried with the ashes of his ancestors in Turin, in the mausoleum of the Superga.
+Eugene's heart was buried with the ashes of his ancestors in Turin, in the Basilica of Superga.
 His remains were carried in a long procession to St. Stephen's Cathedral, where his embalmed body was buried in the Kreuzkapelle.
 It is said that the emperor himself attended as a mourner without anybody's knowledge.

 The Prince's niece Maria Anna Victoria, whom he had never met, inherited Eugene's immense possessions.
 Within a few years she sold off the palaces, the country estates and the art collection of a man who had become one of the wealthiest in Europe, after arriving in Vienna as a refugee with empty pockets.

 Personal life

-In what has been interpreted as a sign that he considered himself French by birth, Italian by dynastic extraction, and German-Austrian by allegiance, Eugene of Savoy signed himself using trilingual forms such as Eugenio (in Italian) Von (in German) Savoye (in French) or Eugène (in French) Von (in German) Savoia (in Italian).
-EVS was sometimes used as an abbreviation.
+Being an Italian by descent, a Frenchman by birth, and a German by adoption, Prince Eugene signed his name using the trilingual form “Eugenio von Savoye” (Italian: Eugenio, German: von, French: Savoye).